Enroll Now for Instant Access to the All-New tyFlow Deepdive

 While there is a small amount of overlap between the 2 courses, the Deepdive is a natural continuation of the Basecamp & covers a ton of new operators and techniques that didn’t make it into the Basecamp at all (including a huge chapter on tyActors, VDB, custom properties, Set Target and much more) and is a direct jump into the action right form the start.

-3Ds Max (free trial available) and tyFlow (free) are necessary.
-Several effects rely on Phoenix FD (free trial available).
+3Ds Max (free trial available) is necessary.
+Several effects rely on Chaos Phoenix (free trial available).
 Vray (free trial available) is recommended since that’s what I’ll be using, however you can render tyFlow with other render engines also.
 We’re using After Effects for some simple compositing and color correction.

 We’ll be using characters from Mixamo for the tyActor lessons (free with your Adobe subscription).
 If you don’t have that, no worries – any .FBX or Biped human character from the web will do just fine.
 The default 3Ds Max biped is included inside the project files to get you going.

 This is a completely self-paced online course.
 I’ve made the lessons bite-sized so you can make progress every day without feeling overwhelmed.

 How long do I have access to the course?